jakejs/jake/README.markdown

 ### Passing parameters to jake

-Two kinds of parameters can be passed to Jake: positional and named parameters.
+Parameters can be passed to Jake two ways: plain arguments, and environment variables.

-Any single parameters passed to the jake command after the task name are passed along to the task handler as positional arguments.
+To pass positional arguments to the Jake tasks, enclose them in square braces, separated by commas, after the name of the task the command-line.
 For example, with the following Jakefile:

-    var sys = require('sys');

     desc('This is an awesome task.');
     task('awesome', [], function () {
-      sys.puts(sys.inspect(Array.prototype.slice.call(arguments)));
+      console.log(Array.prototype.slice.call(arguments));
     });

 You could run `jake` like this:

-    jake awesome foo bar baz
+    jake awesome[foo,bar,baz]

 And you'd get the following output:

     [ 'foo', 'bar', 'baz' ]

+Note that you *cannot* uses spaces between the commas separating the parameters.

-Any paramters passed to the jake command that contain a colon (:) or equals sign (=) will be added to a keyword/value object that is passed as a final argument to the task handler.
+Any paramters passed after the Jake task that contain a colon (:) or equals sign (=) will be added to process.env.

+With the following Jakefile:

+    desc('This is an awesome task.');
+    task('awesome', [], function () {
+      console.log(Array.prototype.slice.call(arguments));
+      console.log(process.env.qux + ' ... ' + process.env.frang);
+    });

-With the above Jakefile, you could run `jake` like this:
+You could run `jake` like this:

-    jake awesome foo bar baz qux:zoobie frang:asdf
+    jake awesome[foo,bar,baz] qux:zoobie frang=asdf

 And you'd get the following output:

-    [ 'foo'
-    , 'bar'
-    , 'baz'
-    , { qux: 'zoobie', frang: 'asdf' }
-    ]
+    [ 'foo', 'bar', 'baz' ]
+    'zoobie ... asdf'

 Running `jake` with no arguments runs the default task.